robinrodricks/FluentListView/README.md

 ***Note!
 This is important.
 You need to understand this.***

-Before you start trying to use an FluentListView, you should understand that the process of using one is different to the process of using a normal ListView.
+Before you start trying to use a FluentListView, you should understand that the process of using one is different to the process of using a normal ListView.
 A normal ListView is essentially passive: it sits there, and you poke and prod it and eventually it looks like you want.
-An FluentListView is much more active.
+A FluentListView is much more active.
 You tell it what you want done and the FluentListView does it for you.

-An FluentListView is used declaratively: you state what you want the FluentListView to do (via its configuration), then you give it your collection of model objects, and the FluentListView does the work of building the ListView for you.
+A FluentListView is used declaratively: you state what you want the FluentListView to do (via its configuration), then you give it your collection of model objects, and the FluentListView does the work of building the ListView for you.

 This is a different approach to using a ListView.
 You must get your mind around this, especially if you have done any ListView programming before (See [Unlearn you must](#unlearn)).

-The crucial part of using an FluentListView is configuring it.
+The crucial part of using a FluentListView is configuring it.
 Most of this configuration can be done within the IDE by setting properties on the FluentListView itself or on the columns that are used within the list.
 Some configuration cannot be done through properties: these more complex configurations are done by installing delegates (more on this later).

 Once the columns and control are configured, putting it into action is simple.
 You give it the list of model objects you want it to display, and the FluentListView will build the ListView for you: